 The Egyptian Collection contains original objects of artistic and historical value from all epochs.
 Comprising a unique ensemble of exhibits, it not only illustrates the more than three thousand year old history of Ancient Egypt; it is also of the highest scientific value.
 Among the pharaonic artefacts of the greatest importance and interest are sculptures, reliefs and architectural parts, mummies, coffins, papyri, ceramics, jewellery and various small finds.
 Most of these originate from the cult of the dead and thus throw a light on ancient Egyptian ideas about the afterlife.
 A number of exhibits from excavations made by the collection's founder can be regarded as spectacular: these top-quality temple reliefs belong to the Coptic culture of the early Middle Ages and offer a wide-ranging overview of daily life.
 These exhibits also include a painted wooden sarcophagus that is still without parallel.

-The Egyptian Collection is currently closed until the end of 2019 due to reconstruction.
+The Egyptian Collection is currently closed due to reconstruction.